JetBrains/kotlin-web-site/docs/topics/gradle.md

 Projects targeting [multiple platforms](mpp-supported-platforms.md), called [multiplatform projects](mpp-intro.md), require the `kotlin-multiplatform` plugin.
 [Learn more about the plugin](mpp-discover-project.md#multiplatform-plugin).

->The `kotlin-multiplatform` plugin works with Gradle 6.0 or later.
+>The `kotlin-multiplatform` plugin works with Gradle %minGradleVersion% or later.
 >
 {type="note"}